terraform-viettelidc/terraform-provider-vcloud/website/docs/r/rde_interface.html.markdown

 ---
 layout: "vcd"
-page_title: "VMware Cloud Director: vcloud_rde_interface"
+page_title: "Viettel IDC Cloud: vcloud_rde_interface"
 sidebar_current: "docs-vcd-resource-rde-interface"
 description: |-
-   Provides the capability of creating, updating, and deleting Runtime Defined Entity Interfaces in VMware Cloud Director.
+   Provides the capability of creating, updating, and deleting Runtime Defined Entity Interfaces in Viettel IDC Cloud.
 ---

 # vcd\_rde\_interface

-Provides the capability of creating, updating, and deleting Runtime Defined Entity Interfaces in VMware Cloud Director.
+Provides the capability of creating, updating, and deleting Runtime Defined Entity Interfaces in Viettel IDC Cloud.

 A Runtime Defined Entity Interface is specified unequivocally by 3 elements: `vendor`, `nss` and `version`.
 This 3-tuple must be unique.
 See the examples section for more details.